junguler/easy-primitive-batch/README.md

 ```
 primit 500 1
 ```
-above example converts every with ```.jpg``` extension in your folder with traingle shape and 500 shapes per image
+above example converts every image with ```.jpg``` extension in your folder with traingle shape and 500 shapes per image